 Thank you, Richmond County School System parents, families, and school community, for your valuable input which helped to jointly develop this Parent and Family Engagement Plan.
 Staying engaged in your child's education and the decision-making process for schools and the district is vital to our success.
 If at any time during the year you have additional comments or feedback regarding this plan or other matters relating to your school and district parent and family engagement programs, feel free to contact the Federal Programs Department via phone, email or by mailing the form below.
 We look forward to meeting you at our next stakeholder input meeting in the spring.

 Stakeholder Input Comments

-Please contact me regarding my concern/comment.
+Please contact me regarding my concern/cor nment.

 Phone Email

-Name ((Please print.)
+Name (Please print)

-am a □ parent □ family member \square school staff member community member
+I am a 🗆 parent  🗆 family member school staff member community member

-My child attends ES MS HS (circle)
+My child attends ES MS HS Chec ck one

 Date